Why do a fall product program?

 have/has collected promptly and frequently.

 Yes.
-Reach out to the product sales manager in your area so she can
+Reach out to the product program manager in your area so she

 Will there be a fall Gift of Caring (GOC) program?